gymreklab/GangSTR/README.md

 | QEXP | Prob. of no expansion, 1 expanded allele, both expanded alleles |
 | GGL | Genotpye Likelihood of all pairs of alleles in the search space |

-**Q**: Posterior probability of extimated alleles (REPCN).
+**Q**: Quality score estimated alleles (REPCN), between 0 and 1.
 This quality score is a measure of GangSTR's confidence in short allele calls (shorter than read length).
+It gives the likelihood of the maximum likelihood genotype divided by the sum of likelihoods of all possible genotypes.
+This can be interpreted as a posterior probability with a uniform prior over all possible genotypes.
 Calculation of Q-score can be slow if the estimation search space (grid) is large.
 To skip this step, use --skip-qscore option.

 **STDERR**: Standard error of estimated alleles using bootstrap method.

-**QEXP**: Given estimated alleles, the likelihood plain, and an expansion threshold, this field shows the probability of two alleles being smaller than threshold, one allele larger and one smaller than threshold, and both allele larger than threshold.
+**QEXP**: Given estimated alleles, the likelihood plane, and an expansion threshold, this field shows three numbers: the probability of both alleles being smaller than the threshold, one allele larger and one smaller than threshold, and both alleles larger than threshold.
 The expansion threshold should be provided using `--str-info` field.

 <a name="references"></a>
 ## GangSTR reference files